Color Theory: Brief Guide for Designers

 Additive vs subtractive

-You should remember the major difference between these two systems: additive is for digital screens and subtractive for print media.
-If the design project you are working on is meant to be printed, don’t forget the simple but crucial rule: colors you see on the screen never look the same in print.
-Additive color spectrum is wider than CMYK, which is the reason why designers are recommended to convert their projects to the subtractive system of colors before printing so that they could see the result close to what they would get.
-However, if you work with digital products, RGB color system is the wise choice because it allows creating amazing things with its wide color spectrum.
+You should remember the significant difference between these two systems: additive is for digital screens and subtractive for print media.
+If the design project you are working on is meant to be printed, don’t forget the crucial but straightforward rule: colors you see on the screen never look the same in print.
+The additive color spectrum is broader than the CMYK color model; therefore, designers are advised to convert their projects to the subtractive color system before printing, so they can see the result more closely match what they would obtain.
+However, if you work with digital products, the RGB color system is the wise choice because it allows creating amazing things with its broad color spectrum.

 Color Harmony